zeisler/active_mocker/README.md

   * < association >.build

 ### Schema/Migration Option Support
-* All schema types are supported and on coerced by [Virtus](https://github.com/solnic/virtus).
+* All schema types are supported and coerced by [Virtus](https://github.com/solnic/virtus).
 If coercion fails the passed value will be retained.
 * Default value
 * Scale and Precision not supported.